 - c.
-If either the Discharger or the Colorado River Basin Water Board determines that there is significant physical evidence of a release (Title 27, Section 20385(a)(3)), the Discharger shall immediately notify the Regional Water Board by certified mail (or acknowledge the Colorado River Basin Water Board's determination) and shall carry out the requirements of Part I.E.3.d. for all potentially-affected monitored media. - d.
+If either the Discharger or the Colorado River Basin Water Board determines that there is significant physical evidence of a release (Title 27, Section 20385(a)(3)), the Discharger shall immediately notify the Colorado River Basin Water Board by electronic notification (or acknowledge the Colorado River Basin Regional Water Quality Control Board's determination) and shall carry out the requirements of Part I.D.3.d. for all potentially-affected monitored media. - d.
 If the Discharger concludes that a release has been discovered: - i.
 If this conclusion is not based upon "direct monitoring" of the Constituents of Concern, pursuant to Part II.A.5., then the Discharger shall, within thirty days, sample for all Constituents of Concern at all Monitoring Points and submit them for laboratory analysis.
-Within seven (7) days of receiving the laboratory analytical results, the Discharger shall notify the Colorado River Basin Water Board, by certified mail, of the concentration of all Constituents of Concern at each Monitoring Point.
-Because this scan is not to be tested against background, only a single datum is required for each Constituent of Concern at each Monitoring Point (Title 27 Section 20420(k)(1)); - ii.
-The Discharger shall, within 90 days of discovering the release (Title 27, Section 20420(k)(5)), submit a Revised Report of Waste Discharge proposing an Evaluation Monitoring Program meeting the requirements of Title 27, Section 20425; and - iii.
+Within seven days of receiving the laboratory analytical results, the Discharger shall notify the Colorado River Basin Regional Water Quality Control Board, by electronic notification, of the concentration of all Constituents of Concern at each Monitoring Point.
+Because this scan is not to be tested against background, only a single datum is required for each Constituent of Concern at each Monitoring Point (Title 27 Section 20420(k)(1)). - ii.
+The Discharger shall, within 90 days of discovering the release (Title 27, Section 20420(k)(5)), submit a Revised Report of Waste Discharge proposing an Evaluation Monitoring Program meeting the requirements of Title 27, Section 20425. - iii.
 The Discharger shall, within 180 days of discovering the release (Title 27, Section 20420(k)(6), submit a preliminary engineering feasibility study meeting the requirements of Title 27, Section 20430. - e.
-Any time the Discharger concludes or the Colorado River Basin Water Board Executive Officer directs the Discharger to conclude that a liquid- or gaseousphase release from the WMF has proceeded beyond the facility boundary, the Discharger shall so notify all persons who either own or reside upon the land that directly overlies any part of the plume (Affected Persons). - i.
-Initial notification to Affected Persons shall be accomplished within 14 days of making this conclusion and shall include a description of the Discharger's current knowledge of the nature and extent of the release; and - ii.
-Subsequent to initial notification, the Discharger shall provide updates to all Affected Persons, including any persons newly affected by a change in the boundary of the release, within 14 days of concluding there has been any material change in the nature or extent of the release. - 4.
-Responses to VOCs Detected in Background Monitoring Points - a.
-Except for VOCs validated as not having come from the Facility as determined under Part I.4.b, any time the laboratory analysis of a sample from a Background
+Any time the Discharger concludes or the Colorado River Basin Water Board Executive Officer directs the Discharger to conclude - that a liquid- or gaseousphase release from the WMF has proceeded beyond the facility boundary, the Discharger shall so notify all persons who either own or reside upon the land that directly overlies any part of the plume (Affected Persons).

+- i.
+Initial notification to Affected Persons shall be accomplished within 14 days of making this conclusion and shall include a description of the Discharger's current knowledge of the nature and extent of the release. - ii.
+Subsequent to initial notification, the Discharger shall provide updates to all Affected Persons, including any persons newly affected by a change in the boundary of the release, within 14 days of concluding there has been any material change in the nature or extent of the release.

+4. Responses to VOCs Detected in Monitoring Point or Background Monitoring Point